' Debt and Retirement - Law Offices of Robert M. Geller

 Debt Doesn’t Often Become Easier to Handle in Retirement

 Retirement is something that those in the top age group of the workforce often look forward to.
-After punching the clock for most of their adult lives, those nearing the retirement age can’t wait to spend some time enjoying their grandchildren, their hobbies or simply relaxing for a while.
+After punching the clock for most of their adult lives, those nearing retirement age can’t wait to spend some time enjoying their grandchildren, their hobbies, or simply relaxing for a while.
 Although the golden years are something that is looked forward to, financially it isn’t always the easiest time in life.

 Debt can be difficult to get out from under while earning at our full earning potential.
 It is hard to work ahead and cut away at outstanding balances.
 In retirement, monthly income is often lower.
-The last thing that retirees want to happen would be to run out of money, be unprepared to handle medical issues that come with aging or to have to just scrape by.
+The last thing that retirees want to happen would be to run out of money, be unprepared to handle medical issues that come with aging, or to have to just scrape by.

 Paying down your debt before you retire can help avoid a negative situation.
 If you are already having trouble paying down outstanding debt, Chapter 13 provides an avenue to reorganize debt so that it becomes manageable.
 A Chapter 13 reorganization plan consolidates the claims of multiple creditors into a payment that the debtor can afford.